Chris Randle

-Chris Randle (born June 18, 1988) is an American professional Canadian football defensive back who is currently a free agent.
+Chris Randle (born June 18, 1988) is an American former professional football defensive back.
 He played college football at Utah State.
-He has also been a member of the Calgary Stampeders, Winnipeg Blue Bombers, and Ottawa Redblacks in the Canadian Football League (CFL) and the Dallas Cowboys in the National Football League (NFL).
+He was a member of the Calgary Stampeders, Winnipeg Blue Bombers, and Ottawa Redblacks in the Canadian Football League (CFL) and the Dallas Cowboys in the National Football League (NFL).

 Professional career

 Dallas Cowboys

-After going undrafted in the 2011 NFL Draft Randle signed with the Dallas Cowboys in July 2011.
+After going undrafted in the 2011 NFL draft Randle signed with the Dallas Cowboys in July 2011.

 Calgary Stampeders

 Randle signed with the Calgary Stampeders on May 22, 2012.
 Randle played two seasons in Calgary, contributing 34 defensive tackles and eight special teams tackles in both seasons: He also recorded five interceptions.

 Winnipeg Blue Bombers

 On February 10, 2014, Randle was traded to the Winnipeg Blue Bombers.
 In his first four seasons in Winnipeg Randle became an increasingly fundamental part of the defense; culminating in being named a CFL All-Star in 2017.
 In January 2018 Randle and the Bombers agreed to a two-year contract extension; preventing him from becoming a free agent in February 2018.
 He was released by the Bombers on January 9, 2019.